Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

   }
 ```

 In a separate terminal you can now start JupyterLab in watch mode.
+(use a different terminal than the one you used for `jlpm watch`).

 ```bash
 jupyter lab --watch